 A digital object identifier (DOI) is a serial code used to uniquely identify objects.
 The DOI system is particularly used for electronic documents such as journal articles.
 The DOI system began in 2000.
 Metadata about the object is stored in association with the DOI name.
 It may include a location, such as a URL, where the object can be found.
 The DOI for a document remains fixed over the lifetime of the document, whereas its location and other metadata may change.
 Referring to an online document by its DOI provides more stable linking than simply referring to it by its URL, because if its URL changes, the publisher only needs to update the metadata for the DOI to link to the new URL.

-Lexis Publisher offers this service (with doi prefix: 10.15412/) to all digital products; if you want get more information about this service you are free to contact with us through
+Lexis Publisher offers this service (with doi prefix: 10.15412/) to all published content; if you want more information about this service you are free to contact us through e-mail at [email protected]